Nominations Open for 2023 Community Champion Awards

 Award Nominee’s Criteria

-All nominees must live or work in central Henley-on-Thames or within 3 miles including Shiplake and Harpsden.
+All nominees be individual or a couple and must live or work in central Henley-on-Thames or within 3 miles including Shiplake and Harpsden.

 Nominees can be any age.
 Award winners cannot be nominated in the same category again (see list below).